 - Ask OneMusic Australia about other ways to bundle the licence fee to get more out of music use (from background music, karaoke, playing radio and television, DJ performances, special events)

 There are several types of music used in the OneMusic Hotels, Pubs, Taverns, Bars and Casinos licence scheme – music defined as Featured Recorded Music – when OneMusic’s recorded music is played prominently, for example, a DJ playing music for a retro night.
 OneMusic also cover licensing for Live Music Performances – those events with just live music and those that combine a live performance and some backing tracks/recorded music.
 Fees are matched to music use – a percentage of your door takings or what you’re paying your artists or both.

 About OneMusic Australia

 OneMusic Australia is an APRA AMCOS and PPCA joint licensing initiative launched in 2019.
 OneMusic Australia offers joint music licences so there is no need for separate licence agreements and invoices from PPCA and APRA AMCOS.
 The organisation allows music users to easily meet their copyright obligations for the commercial use of OneMusic’s musical works, sound recordings and music videos.

 APRA AMCOS (the Australasian Performing Right Association and the Australasian Mechanical Copyright Owners Society) is a music rights management organisation which licenses performing, communication and reproduction rights in music on behalf of more than 100,000 members and 140,000 licensees with 170 affiliated organisations worldwide.

-PPCA (the Phonographic Performance Company of Australia) is a not for profit collecting society which licenses rights in sound recordings and music videos on behalf sound recording rights owners (eg record labels and recording artists).
+PPCA (the Phonographic Performance Company of Australia) is a not-for-profit collecting society which licenses rights in sound recordings and music videos on behalf of sound recording rights owners (eg record labels and recording artists).